 On the other hand, the GMAT is the most widely accepted exam for MBA admissions in the world.
 In practice for over 6 decades, the GMAT is accepted by over 2,300 schools across the world.

 The major difference between these two exams is that the GMAT, unlike CAT, has a defined syllabus.
 Mba.com - the official site of the GMAT - clearly states the question types that appear on the GMAT and the skills that they test you on.
-However, the official website of CAT explicitly states that there is no “defined syllabus for CAT preparation.”
+However, the official website CAT explicitly states that there is no “defined syllabus for CAT preparation.”

 The Verbal Section of the two exams, however, has some significant differences.
 Broadly, the Verbal Reasoning section of the GMAT consists of three sub-sections: Sentence Correction, Critical Reasoning, and Reading Comprehension.
 In contrast, the Verbal Reasoning section of the CAT is not very well-defined in terms of its syllabus.